Penarth: Secondary schools

 Stanwell School, formerly Penarth County Grammar School, is a co-educational comprehensive school for 11- to 18-year-olds.
 The school has been subject to a substantial investment of several million pounds in new buildings, facilities and equipment in the last decade.
 Specialist teaching accommodation has been provided for Science (featuring eleven modern laboratories), drama, music, media studies, P.E. (including sports halls), Information Technology, Art and Design Technology.
 The school has approximately 2,000 pupils including a thriving sixth form.
 The main feeder schools for Stanwell are Albert Road, Victoria, Evenlode and Sully Primary School.

 Westbourne School is a small coeducational independent day school, nursery and prep school for children between the ages of 3 and 18 located on the corner of Stanwell Road and Hickman Road.
 There are 162 pupils on roll.
-The school is housed within two buildings, approximately half a mile apart.
+The school is housed within two buildings, approximately 1/2 mi apart.
 The first houses the nursery and infants, the other the prep school and senior school.
-With 24 permanent staff and 2 teaching assistants the class sizes remain small, varying from a maximum of 17 down to as low as 9 in some subjects.
+With 24 permanent staff and two teaching assistants the class sizes remain small, varying from a maximum of 17 down to as low as 9 in some subjects.
 Westbourne School opened its new 6th form in the Autumn term of 2008 and major building works are still in progress.
 The school introduced the speciality of the Diploma Programme of the International Baccalaureate Organisation.
 The academic results are consistently excellent with 100% passes at GCSEs in 2007 and Westbourne School is nationally recognised as a high achieving school.
 The school is now owned by the Montague Place Group of Independent Schools.